gdherbom/PerdRiX/doc/buildingXenomai4rpi3.md

     where INSTALL_DTBS is the target directory where to copy the dtb files

 Note that this guide presents a solution with the 4.1.18 kernel patch.
 A complete list of available patches can be found here: http://xenomai.org/downloads/ipipe/v4.x/arm/

+4. Copy the files on the SD card of the Pi3 board.